 Angel's Story of Recovery

-Throughout middle school I ate out of boredom, loneliness, sadness, and stress.
+Throughout middle school and high school, I ate out of boredom, loneliness, sadness and stress.
 Although I was young, I felt responsible for so much.
-I remember being excited when I turned 12 so my Mom and I could take the diet pills that she ordered out of a mail order catalog.
-Just like most of us, I tried every diet on the planet, even the Bible-based ones.
+As I grew older, got married and had my three sons I was not able to stop overeating.
+We are farmers, family life and hard work are important, wonderful, challenging.
+I was an emotional eater and a stress eater.
+Like most of us, and for as long as I can remember I tried every diet I heard of, even the Bible based ones.
 I struggled with my weight and if I lost any, I could never keep it off.
 I was a yo-yo dieter.
 I would give up and then try again.
-I was an emotional eater and a stress eater.
-In the everyday challenges of life, I was not able to stop overeating.

-Throughout this time our family became very active in advocating for increased awareness and wider access to epinephrine pens.
+In 2014, we lost our 18-year-old son Dillon to a bee sting.
+We did not know he was allergic.
+Numbing out with food became the only solution for me.
+Through the process of grief and over the next few years, our family became very active in advocating for increased awareness and wider access to epinephrine pens.
 This could save lives in emergency situations.
 Food became part of these gatherings and celebrations, something to look forward to, to ease stress and provide comfort.
-I knew I had a problem with food.
+I knew my problem with food was getting worse.
 I was depressed and full of self-loathing.
-I would eat frozen cake straight from the freezer where I had placed it for safe-keeping.
-I knew it was in there and it called to me.
-I would buy half a dozen donuts, polish them off and hide the box, embarrassed that I had not saved any for my husband.
+The cake I had put in the freezer for safe-keeping would call to me, I would buy half a dozen donuts, polish them off and hide the box, embarrassed that I had not saved any for my husband.
 I hid candy bar wrappers.
 I started looking for help.
 I Googled “food addiction” and “sugar addiction” and saw the COR website, which showed a food recovery program at a retreat center in Minnesota.
 I felt humbled when I brought it up to my husband and his response was, “Whatever you need to do for your health.”

-As of this writing, with God’s help, I have 222 days of abstinence and have lost 70 pounds.
+Today and with God’s help I have 20 months of abstinence and maintain a 100-pound weight loss.
 I could not have done this alone.
 COR Retreat saved my life.
-Without recovery I know my future would mean serious health issues related to obesity and food and sugar addiction.
+Without recovery I know my future would mean serious health issues all related to obesity, food and sugar addiction.
 Abstinence has lifted the veil of “protection” that numbing out with food provided.
 I no longer need to overeat and stuff my feelings.
-I allow myself to feel my feelings.
-I am learning.
-Riding the waves of grief and all other feelings is possible.
-Since completing COR in September 2019, I have worked through all 12 Steps.
+I allow myself to feel.
+I am learning to ride the waves of grief and stay present for those I love around me.
+I have worked through all 12 Steps.
 With my extended COR family and God’s help, I am living as a “sober woman”.
 I am a sponsor.
 This service work is rewarding and a must if I want to keep what I have found.
-When you feel like you can’t…God can!
-Life will get very “lifey” and challenges are inevitable.
-Thinking that life will be perfect or easy when you get thinner is a myth that we must stop believing.
-However, working through the 12 Steps and relying on God/Higher Power, you can and will be successful!
+When you feel like you can’t…God can.
+Thinking that life will be perfect or easy when you get thinner is a myth.
+However, working through the 12 Steps and relying on God/Higher Power, you can and will be healthy, joyful and successful!

 You can learn more about Angel and her family's work on Epinephrine training and legislation at epifordilly.com